vickynovlani/nops-docs/pages/GettingStarted/Onboarding/onbording-aws-with-automatic-setup.md

 In Automatic Setup, nOps takes care of creating the S3 bucket, Cost and Usage Report (CUR), and IAM policy through a CloudFormation stack.

+**Watch the video on how to configure your Payer account with automatic setup:**

+{% include video.html content="https://nops-docs-vids.s3.amazonaws.com/nops_free_setup.mp4" vidclass="vid800600" vidwidth="100%" vidheight="100%" %}

 ## Prerequisites ##
 To successfully set up the AWS account(s), the AWS user must possess: